MdAhnafShahriarAdit/Seeding-QDArchive/README.md

 ## Notes

-The pipeline performs a full metadata harvest due to OAI-PMH limitations (no server-side keyword filtering) Processing time depends on repository size
+- The pipeline performs a full metadata harvest due to OAI-PMH limitations (no server-side keyword filtering)
+- Processing time depends on repository size
-Downloaded files are validated to avoid corrupted or blocked responses
+- Downloaded files are validated to avoid corrupted or blocked responses
+- Repository 16 supports full metadata and file access
+- Repository 7 (ADA) enforces strict access control on files
+- ADA uses a strong server-side system that distinguishes between human users and automated requests
+- Despite multiple approaches (requests and Selenium), file downloads from ADA were not possible
+- Attempts were made to contact ADA administrators for access permission, but no response was received during the project timeline

 ---

 ## Results Summary

-The pipeline was executed on Repository 16 (uni-halle) using the OAI-PMH harvesting approach.
+The pipeline was executed on two repositories.

-### Harvesting Results
+### Repository 16 (uni-halle) Harvesting Results

 - Total projects collected: **855**
 - Total files discovered: **950**